-Christine Celentano is European American who received her bachelor’s and master’s degrees in Natural Resource Economics from Colorado State University.
-She moved to Alaska in 1993 and began her career working side by side with talented and gifted Alaska Native leaders and tribal members as they sought to protect and preserve the lands to which they were deeply connected.
+Christine Celentano is European American who has a bachelor’s and master’s degrees in Natural Resource Economics from Colorado State University.
+She moved to Alaska in 1993 and began her career working with gifted Alaska Native leaders and tribal members as they sought to protect and preserve the lands to which they were deeply connected.
 Christine spent fifteen years working with Tribes within the Chugach Region, and Alaska statewide to address a variety of tribal environmental concerns, including pollution prevention, household hazardous materials and alternatives, contaminants in Alaska Native traditional foods, impacts of oil and gas operations in Cook inlet on traditional subsistence, facilitating tribal and federal government relations in these areas and enhancing tribal capacity for local environmental management through program development.
-She currently is working as an independent consultant on a variety of federal government initiatives to support capacity development for rural Alaskan communities.
-Christine followed the work of ACAT closely since its inception and joined the ACAT board in December 2007.
+She is currently working as an independent consultant on a variety of federal government initiatives to support capacity development for rural Alaskan communities.
+Christine followed the work of ACAT closely since its inception and joined the board in December 2007.

 Rosalie Kalistook, Board Member; Bethel, Alaska

 Rosalie is a bilingual Yupik who lives in Bethel in Southwest Alaska.
 Although Bethel is a hub city with jet plane service, the Alaska’s limited road system does not go there.
 A federally recognized tribe is located in Bethel, the Orutsararmuit Native Council, for which Rosalie is employed as the Tribal Environmental Coordinator.
 She and her family depend on traditional foods that they obtain by fishing and hunting and gathering plants and berries.
 Rosalie makes grass baskets, constructs fur skins into parkas, and sews traditional shirts and dresses (qaspeqs) for her family.
-She joined the ACAT board in December 2007.
+She joined the board in December 2007.

 Pauline is a Yupik grandmother who lives off of the road system on a lake in the Village of Aleknagik (near Dillingham) in Southwest Alaska.
 Through her family’s concerns, she helped initiate a toxics project about the impacts of mercury and fuel contamination from mining along the Wood River near her home.
-She is retired but sometimes fills in as a clerk for her village.
+She is officially retired but continues to make beaded jewelry.

 Harriet Penayah, Board Member; St. Lawrence Island, Alaska